weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 ## Best practices & tips

 ### Chunking

 In the context of language processing, "chunking" refers to the process of splitting texts into smaller pieces of texts, i.e. "chunks".

-For generative search, chunking affects both the information retrieval stage and the provision of context.
+For generative search, chunking affects both the information retrieval and the amount of contextual information provided.

 While there is no one-size-fits all chunking strategy that we can recommend, we can provide some general guidelines.
-For many, we think one of two strategies can be effective starting points:
+Chunking by semantic markers, or text length may both be viable strategies.

+#### Chunking by semantic markers

-1. Chunking by semantic markers, such as paragraphs, or sections.
-This is a good strategy that will allows you to retain related information in each chunk.
+Using semantic markers, such as paragraphs, or sections can be a good strategy that will allows you to retain related information in each chunk.
 Some potential risks are that chunk lengths may vary significantly, and outlier conditions may occur common (e.g. chunks with headers that are not particularly meaningful).

+#### Chunking by text length

-2. Chunking by word length, such as 100-150.
-This is a robust baseline strategy that will allow you to retrieve relevant information without having to worry about the exact length of the text.
+Using text length, such as 100-150 words, can be a robust baseline strategy.
+This will allow you to retrieve relevant information without having to worry about the exact length of the text.
 One potential risk is that chunks may be cut off where they are not semantically meaningful, cutting off important contextual information.

+You could use a sliding window approach to mitigate this risk, by overlapping chunks.
+The length of each chunk can be adjusted to your needs, and based on any unit, such as words, tokens, or even characters.

 A baseline strategy could involve using chunks created with a 100-200 word sliding window and a 50-word overlap.

+#### Mixed-strategy chunking

 Another, slightly more complicated strategy may be using paragraph-based chunks with a maximum and a minimum length, say of 200 words and 50 words respectively.

+### Data structure

+Another important consideration is the data structure.
+For example, your chunk object could also contain any additional source-level data, such as the title of the book, the chapter it is from, and the chunk number.

+This will allow you to search through the chunks, as well as filter it.
+Then, you could use this information to control the generation process, such as by prompting the LLM with contextual data (chunks) in the order that they appear in the source document.

+Additionally, you could link the chunks to the source document, allowing you to retrieve the source document, or even the entire source document, if needed.

 ### Complex prompts